 However, with that being said, supplements can enhance a weight training program once all nutrition and training issues have been dealt with.

-If you've been following a consistent diet for at least 8 weeks and your seeing progress with your workout routine, you may want to introduce supplements.
+If you've been following a consistent diet for at least 8 weeks and you're seeing progress with your workout routine, you may want to introduce supplements.

 Sports supplements are not going to save your weight training routine or be solely responsible for it's success.